 top of page

-Monkey Pox Soars in Europe, Few Cases in Africa
+Monkey Pox Still a Problem in UK,Spain, Fewer Cases in Africa!

 This May, as news broke of a multi-country monkeypox outbreak, sensationalized headlines and public hysteria (much of it tinged with racism and homophobia because it spread quickly through the European gay community) suggested that the disease was poised to kickstart another pandemic.
 But while there’s cause for concern—at least 2,103 cases have been recorded in 42 countries, most of them in Europe, and the disease appears to be spreading more rapidly than before—monkeypox is not a novel threat.
 Western countries that previously paid little attention to the disease can learn much from African scientists who have studied it for decades.